Neovim Setup for OCaml

 Warning

 You may have your configuration files and do not follow my previous post.
-So adding the aforementioned Lua code may not work for you.
+Thus, only adding the aforementioned Lua code may not work for you.
 However, you can check the full configuration here to understand how it works and adapt to your configurations.

 After modifying lsp.lua, we can restart Neovim to make the configurations take effect.